mlh123/BlogPostings/_posts/2021-02-16-how-we-became-to-bee.md

 All good things, I hope.

+Fun fact of the week: honey is 80% sugar and 20% water, and ours is 100% made from love.

 Here at Holden Honey Hive, we have one theme that runs throughout all of our products.
 Can you guess what it is?
 Here's a hint, it is in our title.

 It's what gets the world **buzzing**.
 It's what makes people **bumble** out of bed in the morning.